H. R. McMaster: Post-military career

-In 2021 Lieutenant General H.R.
-McMaster was appointed Distinguished University Fellow at Arizona State University where he serves as a subject matter expert on national security and defense issues.
-Also serving as an Arizona State University guest lecturer, he guides and mentors students, and hosts special events surrounding national security and defense to advance Arizona State University’s lead in competitive statecraft.
+In 2021 McMaster was appointed Distinguished University Fellow at Arizona State University where he serves as a subject matter expert on national security and defense issues.
+Also serving as an Arizona State University guest lecturer, he guides and mentors students, and hosts special events surrounding national security and defense to advance Arizona State University's lead in competitive statecraft.

+In September 2021 McMaster was removed from the United States Military Academy's Board of Visitors by President Joe Biden as part of a mass removal of 18 Trump appointees on the boards of the three service branches.
+The Heritage Foundation deplored the purge; at the time it was thought that some of the 18 would contest the presidential decision in court.
+White House press secretary Jen Psaki said that the Biden administration "was seeking to ensure that board members were 'qualified to serve' and aligned with the president's values."